kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 The only pre-condition is, that hosted application has applicationId defined.

 ## Configuration ##
+All mentioned configurations are voluntary (KeystoreCompat is shipped with default configuration).

 ### KeystoreCompatConfig ###
 KeystoreCompat offer possibility to override default configuration using:
 `cz.koto.misak.keystorecompat.KeystoreCompat.overrideConfig(T : KeystoreCompatConfig)`

-- `fun getDialogDismissThreshold(): Int` Define how many times can be KeystoreCompat dialog displayed when it was previously cancelled.
+- `fun getDialogDismissThreshold(): Int` Define how many times can be screenLock/KitKatAdmin dialog displayed when it was previously cancelled.

 In case of overriding KeystoreCompatConfig, call overrideConfig method before the first KeystoreCompat usage.